Overview of Hawaii Taxes

 Once you have calculated your tax liability, there are tax credits you can claim in Hawaii to reduce the amount you have to pay.
 In some cases, if your tax liability is zero, these credits can actually return money to you (these are called refundable credits).
 The credits available include:

-- Refundable Food/Excise Tax Credit: For tax year 2024, taxpayers with an AGI of less than $60,000 per year ($40,000 for single filers) may qualify for this credit based on food sales taxes.
+- Refundable Food/Excise Tax Credit – taxpayers with income less than $50,000 per year may qualify for this credit based on food sales taxes

-- Credit for Low-Income Household Renters: This is a refundable credit for renters with a Hawaii AGI of less than $30,000.
+- Credit for Low-Income Household Renters – a refundable credit for renters with Hawaii AGI less than $30,000

 Hawaii Capital Gains Tax

-In Hawaii, the taxes you pay on long-term capital gains top out at 7.25%.
-Long-term capital gains are gains that are realized from the sale of investment you held for at least one year.
+In Hawaii, the taxes you pay on long-term capital gains will depend on your taxable income and your filing status.
+You will pay either 0%, 15% or 20% in tax on long-term capital gains (which are gains that are realized from the sale of investment you held for at least one year).
 Short-term capital gains are taxed at the full income tax rates listed above.

 Hawaii Sales Tax

 Hawaii doesn’t technically have a sales tax.
-However, the state does have a general excise tax that businesses are required to pay.
+The state does have a general excise tax (GET) that businesses are required to pay.
 They are allowed to (and often do) pass this tax on to customers.
 So in effect, Hawaiians statewide pay an extra 4% for services and goods.
-Additionally, one locality has an additional excise tax.
-Honolulu County, which is encompasses the entire island of Oahu, imposes an extra 0.50% to support the county transportation system.
-The County of Kauai also imposes an additional 0.50%, while the County of Hawaii charges an extra 0.50%.
-The County of Maui also has a 0.50% tax rate.
+Additionally, one locality has an additional excise tax—Honolulu County (which is coterminous with the island of Oahu) imposes an extra 0.5% to support the county transportation system.
+That means the total tax rate in Honolulu County is 4.5%.

 While Hawaii’s GET is lower than the sales tax of most states, the tax applies to far more products and services than do sales taxes in most other states.
-Hawaii’s tax applies not only to finished products being sold to a consumer, but to just about any goods sold in the state, even if they are intended for resale.
-Also, unlike many other states, it applies to services, meaning the tax applies to health care providers, auto mechanics and legal services.
+Hawaii’s tax applies not only to finished products being sold to a consumer, but to (nearly) all goods sold in the state, even if they are intended for resale.
+Also unlike many states, it applies to services, meaning the tax applies to health care providers, auto mechanics and legal services.

 The most significant exception to the Hawaii GET is for prescription drugs and prosthetic devices.
 These are totally exempt for taxation.
 However, food (which is also typically exempt in other states) is subject to the tax, although low-income taxpayers may be eligible for a tax credit to negate some of the cost of the tax.